tmpvar/weld/README.md

   }

 </code></pre>
-`alias` - An object literal that will point one or more data-keys at an alternative selector.
-This is useful when you have data that doesn't explicitly correlate with the name, class or id of an HTML element.
+`alias` - An object literal that provides a mapping between data key and a key that will match a class/name/id.
+This is useful when you have data that doesn't explicitly correlate with the name, class or id of an HTML element. `alias` values may be any of the following:

+ * A string
+ * A function that returns a string
+ * A function that returns a _single_ DOM Element

 <pre><code>
   alias: {
-    'myDataValueKey': '.someClassSelector',
-    'otherKey': '#someId'
+    'user_email': 'email', // use email instead of user_email in the weld match process

+    'user_name'     : function(parent, element, key, value) {
+      // element is a DOM Element which will be searched for the current key

+      // use fullName in place of user_name return "fullName"
+    },

+    'user_hometown' : function(parent, element, key, value) {
+      // use an element instead of allowing weld to match based on class/id/name return element.getElementById('hometown');
+    }
   }

 </code></pre>